Ron Brown

-Ronald Harmon Brown (August 1, 1941 – April 3, 1996) was an American politician.
-He served as the United States Secretary of Commerce during the first term of President Bill Clinton.
-Prior to this he was chairman of the Democratic National Committee (DNC).
+Ronald Harmon Brown (August 1, 1941 – April 3, 1996) was an American politician and lobbyist who served as the 30th United States secretary of commerce during the first term of President Bill Clinton.
+Before this, he was chairman of the Democratic National Committee (DNC).
 He was the first African American to hold these positions.
-He was killed, along with 34 others in a 1996 plane crash in Croatia.
+He was killed, along with 34 others, in a 1996 plane crash in Croatia.

 Early life

 Ron Brown was born in Washington, D.C., and was raised in Harlem, New York, in a middle-class family.
 He was a member of an African-American social and philanthropic organization, Jack and Jill of America.
 Brown attended Hunter College Elementary School and Rhodes Preparatory School.
-His father managed the Theresa Hotel in Harlem where Brown and his family also lived.
-His best friend John R. Nailor moved into the penthouse while he was a student at Rhodes.
+His father managed the Theresa Hotel in Harlem, where Brown and his family lived.
+His best friend, John R. Nailor, moved into the penthouse while he was a student at Rhodes.
 Nailor was one of the other few black students who attended Rhodes Prep.
 As a child, Brown appeared in an advertisement for Pepsi-Cola (renamed to Pepsi in 1961), one of the first to be targeted specifically towards the African-American community.